-I have additionally now started condensing my packing because hopping through a lot of different countries with a lot of luggage is a major pain in the behind, one that my boyfriend no longer chooses to indulge me in, so lacking a mule, I have given up on my hefty make up bag and now bring compact and versatile essentials.
-Just a few fantastically efficient things to accentuate the glow and bring back a semblance of polish.
+I have additionally now started condensing my packing because hopping through a lot of different countries with a lot of luggage is a major pain in the behind, one that my boyfriend no longer chooses to indulge me in carrying, so lacking a mule, I have given up on my hefty make up bag and now bring compact yet versatile essentials.
+All I need is just a few fantastically efficient things to accentuate the glow and bring back a semblance of polish.
 Who wants to look like they spent 2 hours getting ready post swimming anyway?

 Clockwise From Top :